deepmodeling/deepmd-kit/doc/getting-started.md

 ## Model inference

+Note that the model for inference is required to be compatible with the DeePMD-kit package.
+See [Model compatibility](troubleshooting/model-compatability.md) for details.

 ### Python interface
 One may use the python interface of DeePMD-kit for model inference, an example is given as follows
 ```python